clij/clijx-parallel/readme.md

-# CLIJx faCLon heavy
+# CLIJx Parallel
-The faCLon heavy project brings multi-GPU support into CLIJ.
+The CLIJx parallel project brings multi-GPU support into CLIJ.
 It is used to define a pool of CLIJx instances spanning one or several GPUs (that are part of the same JVM - i.e. it's not a tool to send jobs to a computing cluster).

 It allows notably to process large images tile-by-tile.It is based on [imglib2](https://github.com/imglib) and [CLIJ](https://clij.github.io).